apache/zeppelin/docs/interpreter/pig.md

 foreach b generate group, COUNT($1) as count;
 ```

-The above examples are in the pig tutorial note in Zeppelin, you can check that for details.
+The above examples are in the Pig tutorial note in Zeppelin, you can check that for details.
 Here's the screenshot.

 <img class="img-responsive" width="1024px" style="margin:0 auto; padding: 26px;" src="../assets/themes/zeppelin/img/pig_zeppelin_tutorial.png" />